If you are planning a trip to Disney World to see the Christmas decorations you may be wondering when those decorations actually go up!

 In fact, it is such a magical transformation that you can even find amazing time lapse videos (like the one below) that give you a peek into the process:

-By the time of the first Christmas party (which is usually around November 8th-ish) the park should be entirely decorated except for maybe the giant tree.
+By the time of the first Christmas party (which is November 8th in 2019) the park should be entirely decorated except for maybe the giant tree.

 When that goes up can depend on the the Christmas parade taping they do for ABC.
 Because of its size, the tree can interfere with the taping so the generally leave it down until they get all the shots they need for the show.